 Baringura (Little Bondi Beach)

-NT site 150 in Camps 10 is 41 km south east of Nhulunbuy.
+This NT site is 41 km south east of Nhulunbuy.
 It has a toilet, is dog friendly.
 The beach is a stretch of white sand with rolling sand dunes.

 Ngumuy (Turtle Beach)

-NT site 149 in Camps 10 is 40 km south east of Nhulunbuy.
+This NT site is 40 km south east of Nhulunbuy.
 Shade, a toilet, fireplaces and dog friendly.
 The local’s favourite!

 Manangaymi (Scout Camp)